neo-project/docs/docs/en-us/advanced/oracle.md

 specify resource to request via HTTP GET method. `neofs` scheme is Neo-specific.
 Both types of requests are treated equal otherwise.

+It is expected that URL requested will provide data in JSON format, for HTTP requests it means that server must answer with `Content-Type: application/json` header for request to be successful.

 #### NeoFS URLs

 NeoFS URLs use the following scheme: